danielmarbach/AzureMessagingOverchoice/EventHubs/README.md

 - Large event support (up to 1 MB per event)
 - Availability zones support in supported regions
 - Capture support for real-time archiving and replay scenarios

+## Event Hub is not

+- A publish/subscribe broker.
+Partitions are not subscriptions.
+They are chosen by the producer or the broker on ingress.
+There is also no server-side filtering. _Azure Service Bus, Azure Event Grid_
+- A queue broker.
+Read progress over the log is handled by the client and there is no event-level ownership and delivery state handling. _Azure Service Bus or for basic use cases Azure Event Grid Namespaces_
+- A discrete event distribution engine.
+Event Hubs does not do push deliveries, and delivery failures need to be tracked individually. _Azure Event Grid_
+-  A database or long-term event store.
+Event Hubs exists to catch, store and provide fast access to event data organized around time axis.
+As data ages (days, not months), you need better indexing. _Azure Cosmos DB, Azure SQL, Azure Table, Azure Synapse..._

+Event streaming is not "modern" and queues are not "traditional".
+Both are patterns of state-of-the-art messaging infrastructures.